 Sunday Partly cloudy.
-Medium (60%) chance of showers, most likely in the afternoon and evening.
+Very high (90%) chance of rain, most likely in the late afternoon and evening.
 The chance of a thunderstorm in the afternoon and evening.
-Light winds becoming N/NE 15 to 20 km/h during the morning then tending NE/SE 15 to 25 km/h during the evening.
+Heavy falls exceeding 40 mm possible in the west.
+Winds N/NE 35 to 55 km/h.

 Monday Cloudy.
 High (80%) chance of showers.
 Snow falling above 1200 metres.
 Rain heavy at times in the east in the early morning.
 The chance of a thunderstorm in the morning and afternoon.
 Winds N 30 to 40 km/h tending NW 25 to 35 km/h before dawn.

 Tuesday Cloudy.
 High (80%) chance of showers, most likely during the morning and afternoon.
 Snow falling above 1000 metres.
 Winds NW 25 to 35 km/h increasing to 35 to 50 km/h during the morning then turning W during the afternoon.

 Wednesday Cloudy.
 High (70%) chance of showers in the east, medium (40%) chance elsewhere.
 Snow falling above 900 metres.
 Winds W 25 to 35 km/h.